-- To encourage FFA members to gain an awareness of career and professional opportunities in the field of food science and technology.
-To provide FFA members with the opportunity to experience group participation and - 2.
+- 1. To encourage FFA members to gain an awareness of career and professional opportunities in the field of food science and technology. - 2.
 To provide FFA members with the opportunity to experience group participation and leadership responsibilities in a competitive food science and technology program. - 3.
 To help FFA members develop technical competence and personal initiative in a food science and technology occupation.